AriFordsham/GHCWiki/garbage-collector-notes.md

 ```

-The scheduleHandleHeapOverflow(cap,t) call decides to give the thread another block, (or a set of blocks if the thread was asking for allocation of a large object – an object that is larger than a block).
-If however the scheduleHandleHeapOverflow() function feels that there is not enough free block left, then it decides to Garbage Collect.
+The scheduleHandleHeapOverflow(cap,t) call decides to give the thread another block, (or a set of blocks if the thread was asking for allocation of a large object (a large object is one that is larger than a block).
+If the scheduleHandleHeapOverflow() function feels that there aren't enough free blocks left, it decides to Garbage Collect.
+This is the point at which everything else stops and the GC kicks in.

 ## Stepping into the GC